 On the other hand,

-Examples of routing protocols – Dynamic routing protocols types explained
+Examples of routing protocols – Dynamic routing protocol types explained

 Routing protocols are used to exchange routing information between network devices.